Served: 16½ years

-Ten days later, on July 9, 1924, at 4:15 p.m., Detective Tekulve died from hemorrhage and sepsis resulting from the wounds.
+Ten days after the incident, on July 9, 1924 at 4:15 p.m., Detective Tekulve died from hemorrhage and sepsis resulting from his wounds.

 Detective Tekulve was predeceased by his first wife, Eva Magdalena Tekulve, during April 1922.
-He was survived by his second wife of 19 months, Alice (Stratton) Tekulve, and three children, Cincinnati Patrolman William T. (Helen) Tekulve (25), Stella E. (Erwin W.) Bertelsmann (21), and Ralph Richard Tekulve (18).
-He was buried in Spring Grove Cemetery on July 12, 1924, at 11 a.m.
+He was survived by his second wife of 19 months, Alice (Stratton) Tekulve, and children, Cincinnati Patrolman William T. (Helen) Tekulve (25), Stella E. (Erwin W.) Bertelsmann (21), and Ralph Richard Tekulve (18).
+He was buried in Section 7, Space 160, Spring Grove Cemetery, on July 12, 1924, at 11 a.m.

 Brown was charged with, tried for, and convicted of 1st Degree Murder.
 Ohio law had been revised to remove from the discretion of the judge and jury the option of substituting a prison sentence for a death penalty for the killing of a police officer.
 Brown was electrocuted on February 20, 1925; less than 8 months after he murdered Detective Tekulve.

 If you know of any information, artifacts, archives, or images regarding these officers or incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.

-This narrative was revised on June 27, 2015 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President.
-All rights are reserved to him and the Greater Cincinnati Police Historical Society.
+© This narrative was revised on May 19, 2020 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President with research assistance from Cincinnati Police Administrative Technician MaryLou Berning, Greater Cincinnati Police Historical Society Board Secretary.
+All rights are reserved to them and the Greater Cincinnati Police Historical Society.